Secoranda/PR/Lab3/README.md

 2. **POST** METHOD

 In case in the dictionary were inserted some values, form header will have some values.
-Dictonary was empty so no parameters added:
+Dictonary was empty so no parameters added.
+:
 ```

 POST METHOD: